timmyd7777/SSCore/README.md

 **Coding Style Standards**

-Comment copiously, especially function/method parameters and struct/class members.
-Use lots of whitespace, avoid TABs, and indent using four whitespaces.
-Braces use ANSI/ISO/BSD style, **_not_** K&R style.
-Private member variable names start with underscores.
+I comment copiously, especially function/method parameters and struct/class members.
+I use lots of whitespace, avoid TABs, and indent using four whitespaces.
+My braces use ANSI/ISO/BSD style, **_not_** K&R style.
+I start private member variable names with underscores.
 Raw pointer variable names start with p.
 Constants start with k.

-Functions should only have one return.
+Other general rules: functions should only have one return.
 Never use gotos.
 Split up functions longer than a page.
 Use polymorphism and avoid downcasting.
 Every rule has exceptions.

 SSData
 ------